-Vouchers cannot be redeemed for alcohol, tobacco products, or lottery items.
+Vouchers cannot be redeemed for alcohol, tobacco products, lottery items or gift cards.

-Q: How can community members volunteer their time to support the Holiday Project with this pilot?
+Q: How can community members volunteer their time to support the Holiday Project?

-A: We thank all community volunteers who have donated their time to support the Holiday Food Basket Project over the past 48 years.
-The 2022 Holiday Voucher Pilot will help the CRFP reduce the dependency on hundreds of volunteers to create a more sustainable program in the future.
+A: We thank all community volunteers who have donated their time to support the Holiday Food Basket Project over the past 49 years.
+The 2023 Holiday Project will help the CRFP reduce the dependency on hundreds of volunteers to create a more sustainable program in the future.

 Please stay tuned for future volunteering opportunities with our Year Round Distribution Project, various CRFP committees, and other potential CRFP projects.

-Q: What agencies are partnering with CRFP for the 2022 pilot?
+Q: What agencies are partnering with CRFP for the 2023 Holiday Project?

-A: Please see the chart above and the participant flyer for all agencies participating in the 2022 pilot.
+A: Please see the chart above and the participant flyer for all agencies participating in the 2023 Holiday Project.

 Q: Are food donations still accepted?